Oct 17: Iain Couzin's Scientific Spark, why do deer in Japan bow, and why are some plant nectars bitter?

 Feb 2015: Damien Farine, penguins who can't taste, and shiny tree swallows

 This month, I find out that penguins can’t tell the difference between savoury and sweet.
-I also chat with Sonia Van Wijk from The Université de Sherbrooke in Quebec, Canada, about what makes a male tree swallow attractive to a female who's on the look-out for more than one partner.
-And in the Scientific spark, I talk to social network whizz Damien Farine, from the University of Oxford, about his path into science.
+I also chat with Sonia Van Wijk from The Université de Sherbrooke in Quebec, Canada, about what makes a male tree swallow attractive to a female who's on the look-out.

 Tuesday, 31 March 2015